Nadungamuwa Raja: Perahera procession

 Before participating in the Kandy Esala Perahera, Raja continually participated in many perahera festivals in Gampaha and Colombo and joined the procession of the Sabaragamuwa Maha Saman Devalaya in 1985.
 In 2005, at age 52, Raja joined the Kandy Esala Perahera by request of Pradeep Nilanga Dela, who is the Diyawadana Nilame of Sri Dalada Maligawa.
 Raja went on to participate in the Kandy Esala Perahera for more than a decade.

 On all these occasions the elephant travelled to Kandy on foot, covering a distance of about 90 km from Weliweriya, Gampaha to Kandy.
 Due to a road accident in 2016, the government provided military protection to the elephant when it arrived in Kandy.
 Raja always left the Nedungamuwa Palace after the monks' and employers' worship by sprinkling Pirith and tying Pirith strings.
 The relics casket was carried 13 times by the tusker during the Dalada Perahera, the last time being in 2021.

 Death

-Nadungamuwa Raja died in the early morning of 7 March 2022 at the age of 68/69, following a brief illness.
+Nadungamuwa Raja died on 7 March 2022, believed to be 68 or 69, following a brief illness.
 Raja was posthumously honoured as a national treasure and given full state honours.
 The President of Sri Lanka Gotabaya Rajapaksa directed that Raja's body be preserved as a stuffed body.